 Fleeing Eastern Thrace by rail (c.
 1922).
 Source: D. Mavridis.

 The Greek Genocide began in the region of Eastern Thrace, otherwise known today as European Turkey or Turkish Thrace.
-At a global conference of Thracian Greeks in June 2006 at Didymóteicho, April 6 was assigned as a day of commemoration for the genocide of the Greeks in Eastern Thrace.
-April 6 was chosen because it was on this day during Easter of 1914 that the the persecution of Greeks in Eastern Thrace intensified.
-The Greeks of Eastern Thrace also refer to this day as Black Easter (Grk: Μαύρο Πάσχα).
+At a global conference of Thracian Greeks in June of 2006 at Didymóteicho, April 6 was assigned as a day of commemoration for the genocide of the Greeks in Eastern Thrace.
+April 6 was chosen because it was on this day during Easter of 1914 that the persecution of Greeks in this region intensified.
+The Greeks of Eastern Thrace refer to this day as Black Easter (Gr: Μαύρο Πάσχα).

 The population of Greeks in Eastern Thrace at the beginning of the 20th century was more than 350,000.
-During the genocide, many Greeks from Eastern Thrace were exiled to Greece, while 100,000 were deported to the interior of Asia Minor and only half returned.1
+During the genocide, many of these Greeks were exiled to Greece, while 100,000 were deported to the interior of Asia Minor and only half returned.1